 - Thoroughly wipe away the solution with the cloth, and the sticker, glue, or label gunk will get cleaned with it.

-- Scrape away the remaining residue with a credit card or a semi-hard scarping tool.
+- Scrape away the remaining residue with a credit card or a semi-hard scraping tool.
 Be gentle with your scratching to avoid any unnecessary damage to the plastic.

 - Repeat the process if any gunk remains and if you want your plastic product to be perfectly cleaned.

 - Wipe the area with a cloth till it becomes dry.
-If you have utilized oil or vinegar, you need to wash away the odour firmly.
+If you have used oil or vinegar, you must wash away the odor firmly.